sndnyang/Tools/run_code/readme.md

     u=0,1,10
     index-i=1,2

+Make sure your script use parameters with '--' prefix.  --dir --data --lambda.
+Don't support sinle '-', such as -t -port.

 Use some_exp.py to get and check the parameters list.

-The run_c|gpu.sh will call some_exp.py and run your code/experiments of different parameters when your gpu/cpu usage is fine.
+## requirements

+1. termcolor
+2. GPUtil

 ## What you need to edit

-1. run_c|gpu.sh
-    1. your python intepreter path
-    2. your main python script
-    3. (for gpu) the gpu id list you can use.
-The list is controled by "head -n" and "c=0".
-If you want to use GPU 2 3 4 5, you need to change to "tail -n " and "c=2".
-2. para.ini, the parameters and their options
+para.ini, the parameters and their options